mm

 Women in Technology Roundtables

-Over the past four years, OST has hosted Women in Technology Roundtable events both virtually and in-person with leaders from all around the world in attendance.
+Over the past four years, Vervint has hosted Women in Technology Roundtable events both virtually and in-person with leaders from all around the world in attendance.
 These events were created to build and connect a community of women leaders who can be vulnerable with each other, share experiences, and inspire and uplift the next generation of leaders.

 This winter, we held a Women in Technology Roundtable event in Grand Rapids, MI and brought 12 professionals together to discuss the opportunities and challenges they face in their industries.
 The diverse group came from various backgrounds and areas of expertise, ranging from IT and technology, healthcare, food service, public entertainment, recreation and more.